Solar Project Credit (code 24)

 Enter the credit on line 7 above on your Utah TC-40A, Part 3, using code 24.

-Any tax credit in excess of tax due will not be refunded, but may be carried forward to offset tax for up to four years.
+Any tax credit that is more than the tax liability or in excess of $2,000 may be carried forward to offset tax for up to four years.

 The credit calculated above is in addition to any other energy credit you claim.